-Graduate Bible Entrance Exam
+Graduate Bible Assessment

-In order to provide students an opportunity to demonstrate their background in biblical studies, all Master of Divinity students are required to take a Bible Entrance Exam upon admission to the university.
-A score of 75% or higher will waive any prerequisites related to Old Testament, New Testament, or Bible Interpretation.
-Students who score below 75% will be required to take a zero-credit "Graduate Bible Course."
-This course must be completed before students are permitted to enroll in graduate Bible or hermeneutics courses.
+In order to provide students an opportunity to demonstrate their background in biblical studies, all Master of Divinity students are required to take the Graduate Bible Assessment upon admission to the university.
+Students are also required to attend an introductory workshop on Old Testament, New Testament, and Biblical Interpretation.
+The workshop will be waived for those students whose Graduate Bible Assessment score is 75% or higher.
+This workshop must be completed before students are permitted to enroll in graduate Bible or hermeneutics courses.